lemmyz4n3771/CTF-Writeups/proving-grounds-play/InsanityHosting/writeup.md

 Session completed.
 ```

-Since elliot is on the target, let's see if these creds are his ssh password.
-They are:
+Since elliot is on the target, let's see if I can login through ssh.
+It works:

 ```bash
 $ ssh elliot@192.168.171.124